Gradient Coding from Cyclic MDS Codes and Expander Graphs: Mathematical Notions

 In the remainder of this section, a brief overview on expander graphs is given.
 The interested reader is referred to~\cite{Expanders1} for further details.
-Let~$G=(V,E)$ be a~$d$-regular, undirected, and connected graph on~$n$ nodes.
-Let~$A_G\in\bR^{n\times n}$ be the \textit{adjacency matrix} of~$G$, i.e., $(A_G)_{i,j}=1$ if $\{i,j \}\in E$, and~$0$ otherwise.
-Since $A_G$ is a real symmetric matrix, it follows that it has~$n$ real eigenvalues~$\lambda_1\ge\lambda_2\ge \ldots \ge \lambda_n$, and denote~$\lambda\triangleq \max\{|\lambda_2|,|\lambda_n| \}$.
+Let~$G=(\cV,\cE)$ be a~$d$-regular, undirected, and connected graph on~$n$ nodes.
+Let~$\boldA_G\in\bR^{n\times n}$ be the \textit{adjacency matrix} of~$G$, i.e., $(\boldA_G)_{i,j}=1$ if $\{i,j \}\in \cE$, and~$0$ otherwise.
+Since $\boldA_G$ is a real symmetric matrix, it follows that it has~$n$ real eigenvalues~$\lambda_1\ge\lambda_2\ge \ldots \ge \lambda_n$, and denote~$\lambda\triangleq \max\{|\lambda_2|,|\lambda_n| \}$.
 It is widely known~\cite{Expanders1} that $\lambda_1=d$, and that $\lambda_n\ge -d$, where equality holds if and only if~$G$ is bipartite.
-Further, it also follows from~$A_G$ being real and symmetric that it has a basis of orthogonal real eigenvectors $v_1=\1,v_2,\ldots,v_n$, and w.l.o.g assume that $\norm{v_i}=1$ for every~$i\ge 2$.
+Further, it also follows from~$\boldA_G$ being real and symmetric that it has a basis of orthogonal real eigenvectors $\boldv_1=\1,\boldv_2,\ldots,\boldv_n$, and w.l.o.g assume that $\norm{\boldv_i}=1$ for every~$i\ge 2$.
 The parameters~$\lambda$ and~$d$ are related by the celebrated Alon-Boppana Theorem.

-\begin{theorem} \cite{Expanders1} An infinite sequence of~$d$ regular graphs on $n$ vertices satisfies that $\lambda\ge 2\sqrt{d-1}-o_n(1)$, where~$o_n(1)$ is an expression which tends to zero as~$n$ tends to infinity. \end{theorem}
+\begin{theorem} \cite{Expanders1} An infinite sequence of~$d$ regular graphs on~$n$ vertices satisfies that $\lambda\ge 2\sqrt{d-1}-o_n(1)$, where~$o_n(1)$ is an expression which tends to zero as~$n$ tends to infinity. \end{theorem}

 Constant degree regular graphs (i.e., families of graphs with fixed degree~$d$ that does not depend on~$n$) for which~$\lambda$ is small in comparison with~$d$ are largely referred to as \textit{expanders}.
 In particular, graphs which attain the above bound asymptotically (i.e.,~$\lambda\le 2\sqrt{d-1}$) are called \textit{Ramanujan graphs}, and several efficient constructions are known~\cite{RamanujanGraphs,cohen2016ramanujan}.
+Since explicit constructions of Ramanujan graphs are often rather intricate, one may resort to choosing a random regular graph and verify its expansion by computing the respective eigenvalues.
+This process that is known to produce a good expander with high probability~\cite[Theorem~7.10]{Expanders1}, and is used in our experiments.